guts117/guts117/README.md

 My expertise is in graphics simulation.

-I am studying hard to get into the field of computer vision and AI.
+I am studying hard to expand my expertise in the field of computer vision and artificial intelligence as well.

 I love reading a lot of software engineering books.